Marriage and Family Therapist Resume Examples

 - Technical Skills: Proficiency in therapeutic techniques such as Cognitive Behavioral Therapy (CBT) and Emotionally Focused Therapy (EFT) to effectively address diverse family dynamics.

-- Licensure: State-specific license to practice as a Marriage and Family Therapist, ensuring adherence to local regulations and standards.
+- Licensure: State-specific license to practice as a Marriage and Family Therapist, so adherence to local regulations and standards.

 - Case Management: Experience in managing individual and group therapy cases to maintain tailored treatment plans and achieve consistent client progress.